tehzz/SSB64-Notes/Results Screen/Routine 0x801321AC - modifiedCountActiveBefore.md

 ## Analysis of Routine `0x801321AC`
 name? modifiedCountActiveBefore ?

-Seems to work as a wrapper for countActivePlayersBefore, but checks for certain conditions List conditions?!!!
+This seems to work as a wrapper for countActivePlayersBefore, but checks for certain conditions

+What are those conditions?
+Make a list!?
-3 Players Total, and routine called with middle player 4 Players -??
+* 3 Players Total, and routine called with middle player
+* 4 Players -??

-No Changes for two players
+* 2 Players = No Changes for two players

 This seems to be used for getting a "position index" for where character models should be placed left-to-right on the results screen